camroach87/validatr/README.md

 Note that in `predict` a bit of work needs to be done to ensure `Arima()` returns a numeric vector of predictions.
 Since the number of rows in the final fold may be less than the horizon value of three, we specify `h = nrow(validation)` rather than setting it to 3.

-__Important:__ have not tested this for ts variables that are of type POSIX or date yet.
+__Warning: have not tested this for ts variables that are of type POSIX or date yet.__

 ```{r}
 require(datasets)